emberjs/rfcs/0000-dom-query-testing-interface.md

 ## Unresolved questions

-> Optional, but suggested for first drafts.
-What parts of the design are still TBD?
+* What do we call the new library?